Masculine Archetypes: 6 Types of Men You See in Real Life

 You clicked in thinking alpha vs beta vs sigma was the full circle jerk.
 Cute.
-The internet actually plays with six Masculine Archetypes, and we are about to tag them like wildlife, note their feeding habits, and laugh a little.
-Treat this like a field guide to Masculine Archetypes you can spot in the wild.
-You will get quick behavior tells, simple outfits, to the big payoff in Final Thoughts.
-Yes, we are talking about six.
-Most just know about the big three.
-That is why you are here.
+The internet actually plays with six masculine archetypes, and we’re about to tag them like wildlife, note their feeding habits, and laugh a little.

 Captive wolves and hierarchy rank